hneemann/Assembler/README.md

-# README #
+# ASM 3 #

-In this repo you can find an simulated 16 bit microprocessor as a LogiSim simulation.
+In this repo you can find an simulated 16 bit microprocessor as a [LogiSim](http://www.cburch.com/logisim/) simulation.
 A assembler for this processor is implemented in Java.
 It is implemented to teach my students programming in assembler.
+This is the third iteration therefore the name ASM 3.
+The processor is a harvard single cycle cpu and its architecture is inspired by the MIPS architecture.

 ### Usage ###